 Skip to main content

-Debunking Misconceptions About Cantron and the Sheridan Formulas
+Debunking Misconceptions About Cantron

 Misinformation spreads quickly online—and unfortunately, Cantron is no exception.
 As part of the family of formulas originating from the late chemist James Vincent Sheridan’s inspired discovery, Cantron has been unfairly grouped with products making unapproved disease claims, misrepresented by critics, and dismissed without a true understanding of its purpose or effectiveness.